Grand Tour of Namibia

 VJV Special Event - A Castle in Africa

-A special dinner with wine tasting at the castle Hotel Heinitzburg, overlooking Windhoek.
-This castle was commissioned in 1914 and transformed into a privately owned hotel in 1996.
+A special dinner with wine tasting at the castle Hotel Heinitzburg, built in 1914 and overlooking Windhoek.